solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - working with controllers and parsing request bodies.
 - building a basic REST API with CRUD operations.

+### Select & Share a Place App

+- setting up Webpack 5 with TypeScript.
+- getting user input.
+- setting up an API key.
+- using Axios to fetch coordinates for an entered address.
+- rendering a map.

 Based on [Understanding TypeScript](https://www.udemy.com/course/understanding-typescript/) by Maximilian Schwarzmüller (2021).